hoppla20/hopplaos/README.md

 mkdir -p ~/.config/nix
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf
 nix run "git+https://gitlab.vincentcui.de/vincent.cui/hopplaos -- -h

+# if something went wrong and the repo has to be pulled with new changes
+nix run --refresh "..." -- -h
 ```

 When using the provided installer, the package is included: